BubbleCow/bubblecow-documentation/Editorial/Writers/C/Cy Tid/Spaceballs/Spaceballs - Editors Report - Developmental Editing - BubbleCow 1.md

 	- Improve the world building in each chapter so the reader is getting more of a feel for the world as they read.
 	- Make sure that there is a clear but different reason for each person to join the team.
 In each case the main character must have the find the reason and motivation to make the player say yes.
 - In the Luci chapter, I want you to do it differently.
 Rather than passing the backstory of the wedding and affair via narration, pass it via speech.
 I would have her attack the main character and then start to reveal that they are married via the interaction between the two people.
 If you are struggling to fill in the blanks, you can have a third character witness the events and ask questions that allow you to further fill in the information.
 This way the scene becomes much more engaging.
 The reader is discovering the backstory as it is slowly revealed.

+try to avoid the use of physicla breaks in chapter if possible
 ## Chapter Feedback
 This section contains specific feedback about your chapters.
 This feedback is in addition to the Specific Feedback.
 ### Chapter 1